iLluZionZz/iLluZionZz/README.md

 ## Hi there, I'm Ethan - aka iLluZionZz 👋

-I used to be a novice Roblox developer and freelancing game builder; although I never coded in Lua or C, I've dived into the langauge of Javascript and just as I feel confident with my knowledge, I come across something I didn't know.
+I used to be a novice Roblox developer and freelancing game builder; although I never coded in Lua or C, I've dived into the langauge of Javascript; Just as I feel confident with my knowledge, I come across something I didn't know.
 Because I'm constantly learning, and its not quite my profession of choice, I'm quite nonchalant when it comes to coding, especially when I spend most of my time playing games instead!

 ### I am a novice self-taught Discord Bot Developer